FindMySchool LogoFindMySchool

 A two-form entry village primary with a clear through-line from Nursery into Key Stage 2, and a sense of everyday order that matters when a school is growing.
 The current headteacher is Mr Richard Ratcliffe, who took up the role from 1 September 2025.

 Academically, the headline is Key Stage 2 performance.
-In 2024, 82% of pupils met the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
-A third reached the higher standard (33.33%), compared with an England benchmark of 8%, which points to depth as well as breadth.
-The school’s primary outcomes place it above England average, within the top 25% of schools in England (FindMySchool ranking), and 4th locally in the Bury St Edmunds area.
+In the current measures, 80% of pupils met the expected standard in reading, writing and mathematics combined, and 10% reached the higher standard.
+The school’s primary academic outcomes rank 3,051st of 14,978 in England, while its overall primary outcomes rank 4,117th and 6th locally in the Bury St Edmunds area.

 Admissions are competitive rather than extreme.
 For Reception, the most recent application cycle shows 79 applications for 60 offers, around 1.32 applications per place, and an oversubscribed position.
 For families weighing up chances, the key practical point is that distance can matter at the margin and can shift year to year.